 The group's tasks: browse through the data sheet for your microcontroller and compare the performance and development workflows for other architectures fablab website.

-The idea is to make a system based on the ESP32 camera, to monitor my room from Telegram.
-The ESP32 will connect to my home's Wi-Fi, while with a bot created in the Telegram application, we can order the ESP to take photos and send them to the bot.
+The idea is to make an ESP32 based system, specifically the ESP32 with camera, to monitor my room from Telegram.
+The ESP32 will connect to my home wifi, while with a bot created in the Telegram app, we can order the ESP to take photos and send them to the bot.

-As I already said, we will use the ESP32 cam module, a very powerful processor, which for a super affordable cost integrates in a very small size wifi, bluetooth, camera and many more, it also has a lot of community on the internet so it is quite easy to work with it.
+We will use the ESP32 camera module, a very powerful processor that, for an affordable price, integrates wifi, bluetooth, camera and many other things in a very small size.
+It also has a large community on the internet, so it is quite easy to work with.

-To use the esp32 cam with the Arduino IDE it is not necessary to install any additional board, since in the latest versions of the program it comes by default, we just have to go to the board manager and select "Al Thinker ESP32-CAM".
+To use the ESP32 camera with the Arduino IDE 2.0, it is not necessary to install any additional board, since it is already included by default in this version of the program.
+We simply have to go to the board manager and select “Al Thinker ESP32-CAM”.
+But if an older version of the IDE is used, you must go to the preferences section and paste this line there to be able to install the board:

 https://dl.espressif.com/dl/package_esp32_index.json